deadroxy/valetbike/README.md

 # csc223-cloaf (Group C)

+NOTE: Be sure to follow the configuration steps listed in the [deadroxy/valetbike_repo](https://github.com/deadroxy/valetbike) README.md in order to set up the initial environment!

 ## Additional dev environment setup
 In this fork of the [deadroxy/valetbike repo](https://github.com/deadroxy/valetbike), several additional gems were added to the `Gemfile`:
 1. `gem 'leaflet-rails'`